NikhilSharmaWe/docker-task/README.md

 #### Quiz
 - What is the `.` in the `docker build -t hello:latest .` command?
+Ans.
+It is the Dockerfile in the present in the current directory.

 ## Container Registries (~20m)
 Now that we have everything build and running locally, how to share that with others, how to run the images on other environments, machines etc?